skyvers/skyve-dev-guide/_pages/hierarchies.md

 Note that the `treeGrid` provides the `continueConversation` parameter attribute to allow the developer to decide the transactional demarcation of changes the user may make when zooming into subordinate tree nodes.

+### Customising the way treeGrids work

+Skyve's `treeGrid` implementation is a special case of the `listGrid` and the `treeGrid` can be customised using a `model`.
+For more information on this, refer to <a href="https://skyvers.github.io/skyve-dev-guide/lists/">Lists</a>.

 **[⬆ back to top](#hierarchies)**

 ---